Prithvi1505/codejudge-dbms-3/README.md

 ## Concurrency Scenario
 Two students try to enroll in last seat → Lost Update.
 Serializable isolation level prevents it by locking rows.

+# Part 2 — Cryptographic Protocols & Network Security

+## Task 3: Security Principle Mapping
+- **RSA**: Provides Confidentiality (encryption) and can support Non-repudiation (with digital signatures).
+- **Diffie-Hellman**: Key exchange protocol only.
+It establishes a shared secret but does not encrypt data itself.

+**Why DH is key exchange, not encryption**: It allows two parties to agree on a secret key over an insecure channel.
+The key can then be used with symmetric encryption (e.g., AES).

+## Task 4: Threat Model Write-up

+**a.** Place a hardware firewall at the network perimeter.
+Rule: Allow only ports 80/443 inbound.

+**b.** Deploy both Host-based IDS (detects file changes on server) and Network-based IDS (detects network anomalies).

+**c.** Use HTTPS.
+It prevents credential sniffing (man-in-the-middle on plain HTTP).

+**d.** 2FA: Password (knowledge) + OTP from app (possession).
+- Students: Read marks + enroll.
+- Instructors: Read/Write marks.
+- Admins: Full access.

+**e.** Active attack: Attacker performs session hijacking after capturing cookies on open Wi-Fi.
+This is active because the attacker injects/modifies traffic.